 Who we share your personal information with

-Some people choose to tell us about their experiences to help further our work; this might include information about their health and family, as well as photographs and/or video.
+Some people choose to tell us about their experiences to help further our work; this might include information about their health and family, as well as photographs.
 We will always make sure we have explicit and informed consent from the individuals, and keep this information safe and secure.

-This information may be shared at events, in promotional materials or fundraising campaigns, on our websites and in documents such as our annual report.
+This information may be shared at events, in promotional materials or fundraising campaigns, on our websites and in documents such as our annual report but only if we have your consent to do so.

 Right of Access and Complaints

-You have a right to ask us to stop processing your personal data (the right to be forgotten) and erase the information in certain circumstances but not where we are legally entitled to keep it.
+In certain circumstances, you also have a right to ask us to object or restrict to the processing your personal data (the right to be forgotten) and delete the information.

-If you are unhappy with our use of your personal data, you have the right to make a complaint to the Information Commissioner’s Office (ICO). www.ico.org.uk – However, we would encourage you to contact us in the first instance so we can attempt to resolve any concerns.
+If you are unhappy with our use of your personal data, you have the right to make a complaint to the Information Commissioner’s Office (ICO). www.ico.org.ukwe would encourage you to contact us in the first instance so we can attempt to resolve any concerns.

 Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred in the first instance to [email protected]